• English

 Getting started: For everyone

-What Are SNT and SNT Analysis?
+What are SNT and SNT analysis?

-Subnational tailoring (SNT) is the tailoring of a country’s malaria response subnationally to account for and appropriately address local heterogeneities in malaria transmission, its determinants, and likely impact of various intervention strategies.
+Subnational tailoring (SNT) is the tailoring of a country’s malaria response subnationally to account for and appropriately address local heterogeneities in malaria transmission, its determinants, and the likely impact of various intervention strategies.

 The analysis steps of SNT include data assembly and management, situational analysis, stratification of malaria transmission and its determinants, review of past interventions, application of targeting criteria, mathematical modeling, and cost-effectiveness analysis.
 These analysis steps are interspersed with review, discussion, and validation by stakeholders under national malaria program (NMP) leadership to guide the analysis approach and make key decisions.

-What to Expect from the SNT Process
+What to expect from the SNT process

 1. Planning and preparedness, including establishment of the SNT team